 This chapter will guide you through the process of configuring FAST to detect XSS vulnerabilities in the Google Gruyere application.
-Upon completion of all necessary steps, you will be ready to proxy an HTTPS baseline request through the FAST proxy in order to find XSS vulnerabilities.
+Upon completion of all necessary steps, you will be ready to proxy an HTTPS baseline request through the FAST node in order to find XSS vulnerabilities.

 To generate a security test set, Wallarm FAST requires the following:

 - A deployed FAST node, proxying baseline requests

 - A connection of the FAST node to the Wallarm cloud

 - A test policy

 You have successfully deployed a FAST node and connected it to the cloud in the previous chapter.
 In this chapter you will focus on creating a testing policy and a baseline request.

 A test policy describes the rules for finding vulnerabilities in the baseline requests to the target application.
 Particularly, the policy points out which kinds of vulnerabilities FAST would try to exploit.
 The policy declares which parameters in HTTP or HTTPS requests can be modified and which cannot.
 FAST uses this knowledge to modify the baseline request while trying to exploit certain vulnerabilities.